nerpatech/scopemate/README.md

 '-s' - Oscilloscope clock will be set to the current PC time.
 This is useful when keeping accurate time is important.
 '-c' - Automatic measurement outputs at the bottom of the oscilloscope display will be turned off.
 This is useful if a comment is to be placed in this area.
-'-C' - A comment will be added to the screenshot both on the screen and in the text chunk of PNG file.
-The comment text can either follow the '-C' flag on the command line or be entered later interactively.
+'-C' - A comment will be added to the screenshot on the screen and in the text chunk of PNG file.
+The comment text can either follow the '-C' flag on the command line or be entered from the keyboard prompt.
+'-S' - System info such as Manufacturer, mode, serial number, firmware version, last calibration date and time will be read from the instrument and placed in a text chunk of PNG file.

-usage: scopemate.py [-h] [-i INSTRUMENT] [-l] [-m [MASK ...]] [-o OUTPUT] [-s] [-c] [-C [COMMENT]]
+usage: scopemate.py [-h] (-l | -i INSTRUMENT) [-m [MASK ...]] [-o OUTPUT] [-s] [-c] [-C [COMMENT]] [-S]

 options:
-  -h, --help            show this help message and exit -i INSTRUMENT, --instrument INSTRUMENT
+  -h, --help            show this help message and exit -l, --list            list available instruments
+  -i INSTRUMENT, --instrument INSTRUMENT
                         instrument to query
-  -l, --list            list available instruments
   -m [MASK ...], --mask [MASK ...]
                         apply mask(s)
   -o OUTPUT, --output OUTPUT
                         output filename prefix
-  -s, --synchronize     sync instrument's date and time with a PC -c, --clean           turn off the automatic measurements at the bottom of the screen -C [COMMENT], --comment [COMMENT]
+  -s, --synchronize     set instrument's date and time to PC time -c, --clean           turn off the automatic measurements output at the bottom of the display -C [COMMENT], --comment [COMMENT]
-                        add comment to screenshot (max 255 chars).
+                        add comment to screenshot as well as text data to PNG file (max 60 chars).
 If empty, will prompt for input
+  -S, --sysinfo         add system information as text data to PNG file

 Masks